johnsondnz/cisco-asa-policy-tester/README.md

 - jinja2
 - ipaddr

+## New to Version 0.9 - 07-04-2018
+- Added testlet data validation.
+  - Current validation requires that all keys be present, for example, icmp_type and icmp_code need to be present for udp, tcp and esp tests, just set to None.
+  - Same goes for ICMP test, source_port and destination_port must be present.
+  - Any values that aren't required are ignored, recommendation is that they be set to None (or left blank) for human readability.
+- Added `-vvv` flag for logzero.logging to be set to DEBUG, default is INFO.
+- Switched many of the logging outputs to DEBUG level.

 ## New to Verion 0.8 - 06-04-2018
 - A report is now generted per interface instead of the full HTML report.
 - Added `full_stats` and `interface_stats` to jinja2_results for overview of results on CLI and HTML reports.